 A Dell U2312HM 23″ LED backlit LCD IPS monitor, bought at the end of 2013 as a Xmas prezzy to myself!
 Along with a pair of BOSE PC speakers!
 (I don’t like Bose normally, but these were the right size & colour I wanted)

 A 3rd Computer was added in April 2015, A Raspberry Pi 2, an upgrade to a Pi 3 was made in April 2016.
+I rarely use the Pi3 though.

 This is my ‘Tablet PC’, I’ve owned since Febuary 2016.
 A 1st generation ipad mini.

 Now I’m normally adverse to all things made by ‘Apple Inc.’ I do not agree with their business ethics or the way they try to tie everyone who owns their products into their software.
 It works for a lot of people, but not me.
 The few apps I have on it are to control the AV Receiver, my telly & my Media PC over the home network.
-I use it mainly to surf the web (when I’m not using it as a remote control) I may put films on it to watch when I go away on holiday as well.
+I use it mainly to surf the web (when I’m not using it as a remote control) I do put films on it to watch when I go away on holiday as well.